 The tighter your coil, say moving into the 3c and the 4’s curl type zone, the more likely your hair has a naturally higher porosity.
 Protein is something you may need.

 My Preference: I avoid most proteins, but I don’t 100% avoid them 100% of the time.
-Because I have low porosity wavy hair, I use proteins in extreme moderation, usually in a deep conditioner about once a month.
+Because I have low porosity wavy hair, I use proteins in extreme moderation, usually in a rinse out product like deep conditioner about once a month.
 Proteins are also not always necessary for virgin hair (undyed, undamaged, and untouched by chemicals).

 When proteins become a problem for your hair: